 sudo apt update && sudo apt install virtualbox-6.0

 Tip: A good idea would be to type sudo apt install

 How to remove VirtualBox from Ubuntu

-Now that you have learned to install VirtualBox, I would also mention the steps to remove it.
+Now that you’ve learned to install VirtualBox, I should also mention the steps for removing it.

 If you installed it from the Software Center, the easiest way to remove the application is from the Software Center itself.
 You just have to find it in the list of installed applications and click the Remove button.

 Another ways is to use the command line.

 Note that this will not remove the virtual machines and the files associated with the operating systems you installed using VirtualBox.
 That’s not an entirely bad thing, because you may want to keep them safe and use them later or in some other system.

 I hope you were able to use one of these methods to install VirtualBox.
 I’d also advise installing VirtualBox Guest Additions on Ubuntu or whatever guest system you’re using in your VM to get a better and smoother experience.

 I’ll also write about using it effectively in another article.
 For the moment, if you have any tips, suggestions or questions, feel free to leave a comment below.